trh-x/wavtopia/README.md

 2. **File upload fails**

-   - Check that your file is in .xm format
+   - Check that your file is in a supported format (xm, it, mod)
    - Ensure the file size is under 50MB
    - Verify MinIO is running and accessible